 Find the open order on the chart's y-axis.

 Next, click and drag the order up or down the axis.
 Notice the how the price updates in the trading form.

 Continue to revise your order using the trading form.

-Replace Buy/Sell button.
+Enter on your keyboard.
 The system will cancel your previous order and replace it with the revised version.